 INDICATOR L AMP(S) DESCRIPTION

-All indicator lamps On All indicator lamps are activated when ignition switch is ON and the engine is not started
+All indicator lamps ON All indicator lamps are activated when ignition switch is ON and the engine is not started

-On Low fuel
+ON Low fuel

-Ϋ́ On Check engine
+ι ON Check engine

-(E) On High engine temperature
+ON High engine temperature

-On Headlights in the HIGH beam position
+ON Headlights in the HIGH beam position

-Flash Operator seat belt is not properly latched.
+4 Flash Operator seat belt is not properly latched.
 Engine output will be limited, reducing the speed and operability of the vehicle.
 Main digital display: FASTEN SEAT BELT

-(SPORT) MODE On Sport mode activated
+(SPORT) MODE ON Sport mode engaged

-ECÔ On ECO mode activated
+ECO ON ECO mode activated

-Flashing Turn signal or hazard warning lights flashing
+Flashing Turn signal or hazard warning lights flashing (if applicable)